 A Tenant Network is the network that provides connectivity to a project.
 An Admin user can create, delete and modify tenant networks.
 Each tenant network is isolated from other tenant networks by a VLAN.
 Admins are allowed to create multiple provider or tenant networks using VLAN IDs (802.1Q tagged) that correspond to VLANs present in the physical network.
 This allows instances to communicate with each other across the environment.
 They can also communicate with dedicated servers, firewalls, load balancers, and other networking infrastructure on the same layer 2 VLAN.

 Provider networks map to existing physical networks in the data center.

-Networking services like Compute connect to provider networks by requesting virtual ports.
-Networking supports each tenant having multiple private networks and enables tenants to choose their own IP addressing scheme, even if those IP addresses overlap with those that other tenants use.
+To configure rich network topologies, admins can create and configure networks and subnets and other OpenStack services like Compute will request to be connected to these networks by requesting virtual ports.
+In particular, networking supports each tenant having multiple private networks and enables tenants to choose their own IP addressing scheme, even if those IP addresses overlap with those that other tenants use.

 Subnets contain a block of IP addresses and associated configuration state.
 This is also known as the native IPAM (IP Address Management) provided by the networking service for both tenant and provider networks.
 Subnets are used to allocate IP addresses when new ports are created on a network.

 A port is a connection point for attaching a single device, such as the NIC of a virtual server, to a virtual network.
 Also describes the associated network configuration, such as the MAC and IP addresses to be used on that port.

 This is a logical component that forwards data packets between networks.
 It also provides L3 and NAT forwarding to provide external network access for VMs on tenant networks.
 Required by certain plug-ins only.